Nyanyan/Egaroucid/web_resources/en/technology/index.md

 ## Technology Explanation

-I wrote [Technology Explanation](https://www.egaroucid.nyanyan.dev/ja/technology/explanation/) only in Japanese.
-I'm afraid but please translate by yourself.
+I wrote [Technology Explanation](/explanation/).
+This article is machine-translated and the original version is in Japanese.